The Continuous Tensor Abstraction: Where Indices are Real: Introduction

-To the best of our knowledge, this paper is the first to {\bf extend tensor programming to real-numbered indices with continuous loops.} In addition, this paper includes the following contributions:
+To our knowledge, this paper is the first to {\bf extend tensor programming to real-numbered indices with continuous iteration space.} This paper includes the following contributions:

-\begin{itemize} \itemsep{1pt} \item We show how to iterate over continuous tensors with loops. \item We demonstrate how to represent an infinite number of values in a continuous tensor under the piecewise-constant assumption. \item We introduce reduction operations specifically designed for the continuous loop. \item We introduce an efficient code generation mechanism for continuous loops by extending the fibertree abstraction~\cite{fibertree} and Finch~\cite{finchoopsla}. \item We show how to use a number type reflecting the infinitesimal number $\epsilon$, \texttt{Limit}, to implement the inclusiveness of intervals. \item We unify a diverse range of applications across various fields using the continuous tensor abstraction, including bioinformatics, geospatial applications, point cloud processing, and Neural Radiance Fields (NeRF).
-Writing applications in the continuous tensor abstraction is straightforward and intuitive, requiring $\sim$26$\times$ fewer lines of code in bioinformatics, $\sim$100$\times$ fewer lines of code in geospatial queries, $\sim$145$\times$ fewer lines of code in 3D point cloud convolution, and $\sim$9$\times$ fewer lines of code in trilinear interpolation in NeRF. \item Compared to hand-implemented libraries, our compiler-based implementation achieves an average speedup of 9.20$\times$ on radius search queries, 1.22$\times$ on genomic interval overlapping queries, and 1.69$\times$ on trilinear interpolation in NeRF. \end{itemize}
+\begin{itemize} \itemsep{1pt} \item We extend the tensor programming model to iterate over a continuous domain under a piecewise-constant assumption. \item We introduce reduction operations specifically designed for the continuous iteration space. \item We introduce an efficient code generation mechanism for computations on continuous tensors by extending the fibertree abstraction~\cite{fibertree} and Looplets~\cite{finch, finchoopsla}. \item We unify a diverse range of applications across various fields using the continuous tensor abstraction, including bioinformatics, geospatial applications, point cloud processing, and Neural Radiance Fields (NeRF).
+Writing applications in the continuous tensor abstraction is straightforward and intuitive, requiring $\sim$18$\times$ fewer lines of code in bioinformatics, $\sim$62$\times$ fewer lines of code in geospatial queries, $\sim$101$\times$ fewer lines of code in 3D point cloud convolution, and $\sim$6$\times$ fewer lines of code in trilinear interpolation in NeRF. \item Compared to hand-implemented libraries, our compiler-based implementation achieves an average speedup of 9.20$\times$ on radius search queries, 1.22$\times$ on genomic interval overlapping queries, and 1.69$\times$ on trilinear interpolation in NeRF. \end{itemize}